wldyd920/Epsilon-Dropout/README.md

 2023/04/18
 SMD2.ipynb
-Change of which accuracy to save, where to use.
+Changed which accuracy to save, where to use.
 save: (mask during training, loss when test)
 use : top_k mask (k=10), Use the saved masks based on the test accs.
 Result: Fashion_MNIST: 90.69%